vasavi168/docs/v2/voice/c2c.md

 #### HTTP Methods

-It will support both GET and POST requests.
+It will support only `POST` method.

 ## Call Initiation